zetong-zhang/zcurvehub-docs/docs/source/tools.md

 #### Negative Control Shuffling

-An option to generate a random sequence.
+An option to generate a set of random sequences.
 For the ZCURVE system, it is a means of generating negative examples during self-training, while for the machine learning process, it can verify the validity of the model.
 The result of this feature extraction is in `[job_id]_shuffle_features.npy` in the downloaded output file.

 - **Negative/Positive Ratio**
   The ratio between the generated negative and positive samples.